dheerajrnair/Slot-Machine-Project/README.md

 The player wins if they get the same symbol on a line.
 The payout is calculated based on the bet and the value of the symbol.
 The player can keep playing until they choose to quit or run out of funds.

-Instructions:

-Clone the repository to your local machine.

-Make sure you have Python 3 installed.

-Open a terminal or command prompt and navigate to the repository's directory.

-Run the main.py file using the following command: python main.py

 The game will prompt you to deposit money.
 Enter the amount you want to deposit (must be a positive integer).